 These resources are not a substitute for independent professional advice and users should obtain any appropriate professional advice relevant to their particular circumstances.

-In many areas of Indigenous Australia it is considered offensive to publish photographs or names of Aboriginal and Torres Strait Islander people who have recently died.
+In many areas of Indigenous Australia it is considered offensive to publish names of Aboriginal and Torres Strait Islander people who have recently died.
 Users are warned that these resources may inadvertently contain such names.

 Links to external websites

-Where this site provides links to external websites, these links are provided for the visitor's convenience and do not constitute endorsement of the material on those sites, or any associated organisation, product or service.
+Where this site provides links to external websites, these links are provided for the reader's convenience and do not constitute endorsement of the material on those sites, or any associated organisation, product or service.

 The Commission acknowledges the services provided by AustLII, Thomson Reuters and LexisNexis which were utilised in compiling this resource.